awsdocs/aws-toolkit-eclipse-user-guide/doc_source/lambda-tutorial.rst

 Implement the Handler Method
 ============================

-The :guilabel:`Create New Project` dialog box provides a skeleton project for you.
-However, you have to fill in the code that will be run when your |LAM| function is invoked.
+You use the :guilabel:`Create New Project` dialog box to create a skeleton project.
+Now fill in the code that will be run when your |LAM| function is invoked.
 (In this case, by a custom event that sends a String to your function, as you specified when setting your method's input parameter.)